Let’s be honest, a lot of us move abroad for financial reasons. We want to earn more money than we can back home.

-Domestic job market is unable to fill the huge amount of advertised positions.
+The domestic job market is unable to fill the huge amount of advertised positions.
 Specialists with five years of experience available for employment are a rare commodity, so Chinese companies are looking for such people all over the world.

 To help Chinese businesses hire professionals from abroad, the government recently updated China’s green card policy thus easing the way in for professional immigrants.

 The demand has reflected on expat salaries.
 China has overtaken Hong Kong in terms of expat benefit packages.
 An average value of a package for an expatriate middle manager in mainland China is around $276,400 now.
-The change happened mainly due to the increase of benefit costs such as medical insurance, for example.
+The change happened mainly due to the increase in benefit costs such as medical insurance, for example.

-In secondary cities expatriate packages are not as high as in main destinations, but if you are ambitious enough, second-tier cities can give you a perfect start from where to grow your career and experience.
+In secondary cities, expatriate packages are not as high as in main destinations, but if you are ambitious enough, second-tier cities can give you a perfect start from where to grow your career and experience.

 4. Hong Kong